sforstephan/JBNST24/README.md

 - umwSD: This is the standard deviation of the normal distribution from which the environmental variable is drawn.
 It is defined relative (in %) to the optimal outcome.
 We set it to either 5, 25, or 45.
 - jto: This is the number of simulation runs.
 We set it to 700 in all scenarios.
 You are free to change it to any number.
 However, please note that performing many simulation runs might take a long time.
 - limitedMemoryP: This parameter defines whether the principal’s memory is limited or not.
 The variable can be set to either true or false.
 If set to false, the principal’s memory is unlimited and changes in the variable "memoryP" have no effects.
-- limitedMemoryA: This parameter defines whether the principal’s memory is limited or not.
+- limitedMemoryA: This parameter defines whether the agent’s memory is limited or not.
 The variable can be set to either true or false.
 If set to false, the agent’s memory is unlimited and changes in the variable "memoryA" have no effects.
 - memoryP: This variable defines the length of the principal’s memory (in periods).
 We set it either to 1, 3, or 5.
 - memoryA: This variable defines the length of the agent’s memory (in periods).
 We set it either to 1, 3, or 5.